-How might we support Black homeowners in sustaining homeownership and building generational wealth?
+How might we support homeowners in sustaining homeownership and building generational wealth?

 Minnesota’s disparities in homeownership are some of the widest in the nation.
 76% of white households own their homes as compared to 30% of Black households.
 Black households also face a 30% to 50% likelihood of returning to renting.

-Our goal is to address the persistent disparities in homeownership between Black and white households in the Twin Cities by providing critical post-purchase resources.
+Our goal is to address the persistent disparities in homeownership between households in the Twin Cities by providing critical post-purchase resources.

-We supported seven collaborating organizations and Black homeowners in understanding what it would take to build a sustainable support system to help Black families stay in their homes and build generational wealth.
+We supported seven collaborating organizations and homeowners in understanding what it would take to build a sustainable support system to help families stay in their homes and build generational wealth.

 Water tower with the word 'Robbinsdale' written on it, surrounded by trees and residential houses, under a partly cloudy sky.